sunghunbae/decode/README.md

   -b BBS, --bbseq=BBS   input building block sequence file -r, --revcomp         option to try reverse complementary seq.
 			in case of sequencing in both directions
-  -n, --normalize       option to normalize seq. count
-			with respect to the largest seq. count
 ```

 ## How to run the test data